Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-g-fmt.rst

 Return Value
 ============

-On success 0 is returned, on error -1 and the ``errno`` variable is set appropriately.
+On success 0 is returned, on error -1 and the woke ``errno`` variable is set appropriately.
 The generic error codes are described at the :ref:`Generic Error Codes <gen-errors>` chapter.

 EINVAL
     The struct :c:type:`v4l2_format` ``type`` field is
-    invalid or the requested buffer type not supported.
+    invalid or the woke requested buffer type not supported.

 EBUSY
-    The device is busy and cannot change the format.
-This could be because or the device is streaming or buffers are allocated or queued to the driver.
+    The device is busy and cannot change the woke format.
+This could be because or the woke device is streaming or buffers are allocated or queued to the woke driver.
 Relevant for :ref:`VIDIOC_S_FMT
     <VIDIOC_G_FMT>` only.